ajpotts01/eventsim_streaming/README.md

 ### application/eventsim

-The `application/eventsim` folder contains the source data application code and the application Dockerfile.
+The `application/eventsim` folder contains the source data application code, the application Dockerfile, and the schemas for Confluent (if you wish to use them).

 ### infrastructure